 - 1. Type touchpad settings in the taskbar search box, and then press enter. - 2.
 Using an external mouse, click the touchpad button.

-Press the Tab key repeatedly until the pointer rests on the touchpad button.
+If you are not using an external mouse, press the Tab key repeatedly until the pointer rests on the touchpad button.
 Then press the spacebar to select the button.